How to Dream More

 Ya ya party pooper I know .. just hear me out

 Weed, alcohol & drugs decrease REM sleep, which is the sleep cycles in which we dream.
-You may experience mild dreaming while on the sauce.. but if you’re looking to truly increase your dreaming or experience lucid dreaming (and if you’re still reading this, you most likely are) then your body needs some time to process out the murky debris currently in your system.
-The channel must be clear and open.
+You may experience mild dreaming while on the sauce.. but if you’re looking to boost your dreaming or experience lucid dreaming (and if you’re still reading this, there's a good chance you are) then the channel (your body) must be clear and open.

 Try at least 3-4 weeks of sobriety, the first week will be your body adjusting so you may not see results right away.
 The more you practice, the easier it will be for your body to enter dreamspace.
 Also your REM sleep will improve, which is linked to learning, emotional health, and memory retention.
 Which brings me to my second point…